natcap/invest.users-guide/source/getting_started.rst

 - Introduction to InVEST

-- SDR, Coastal Vulnerability and Urban Cooling models are presented in some detail
+- SDR, Coastal Vulnerability and Urban Cooling models presented in some detail

 - Overviews of other ecosystem service analysis topics like scenarios, beneficiaries, data sources